 - Lucian Popa (2011, Databricks)

 - Rodrigo Fonseca (2009, Assistant Professor at Brown University)

-- Brighten Godfrey (2009, Assistant Professor at UIUC)
+- Brighten Godfrey (2009, Associate Professor at UIUC)

-- Matt Caesar (2007, with Randy Katz, Assistant Professor at UIUC)
+- Matthew Caesar (2007, w/ Randy Katz, Associate Professor at UIUC)

 - Ananth Rajagopala-Rao (2007, Vudu Networks)

-- Boon Thau Loo (2006, with Joe Hellerstein, Assistant Professor at University of Pennsylvania)
+- Boon Thau Loo (2006, w/ Joe Hellerstein, Associate Professor at University of Pennsylvania)

 - Dennis Geels (2006, Google Inc.)

-- Lakshminarayanan Subramanian, (2005, with Randy Katz and Scott Shenker, Assistant Professor at New York University)
+- Lakshminarayanan Subramanian, (2005, w/ Randy Katz and Scott Shenker, Professor at New York University)

-- Sylvia Ratnasamy (2002, with Scott Shenker, Assistant Professor at UC Berkeley)
+- Sylvia Ratnasamy (2002, w/ Scott Shenker, Associate Professor at UC Berkeley)

 PhD students on-leave:Benjamin Hindman (Mesosphere, co-founder), Haoyuan Li (Alluxio, co-founder).